For a simple, high-level explanation of each gauge types, please see this page.

-- For EASY, NORMAL, and HARD, you start at 2%, and need 80% in the end of a song to clear.
-For ASSIST EASY, you only need 60% instead.
+- For EASY and NORMAL, you start at 22%, and need 80% in the end of a song to clear.
+For ASSIST EASY, you start at 22% but need 60% to clear.

 - HARD, EXHARD, DAN, and EX-DAN gauges are “survival” gauges - you start at 100%, and get a stage fail if you drop to 0%.

 |PG||GREAT||GOOD||BAD||POOR||空P||Low Life Adj†|

 † Low Life Adjustment: when the gauge is at or below 30%, the rate of decrease caused by BAD and POORs are halved.
 For example, when playing on HARD gauge, if you are at 28% life and get a POOR, you lose 4.5% instead of 9%.

 All units in milliseconds.
 Positive means before the note, negative is after the note.

 Pressing a button within the BAD window counts as judgement for that note, and “erases” the note from view.

 Regular POOR happens if you don’t press a button within the late BAD window.
 This resets the combo.